 - Ensure that these students have the same opportunities to achieve as if they were in local schools in the State, and

-- Evaluate the program and disaggregate data on participation by gender, race, ethnicity, and age, not less than once every 3 years
+- Evaluate the program and disaggregate data on participation by gender, race/ethnicity, age, disability and Limited English Proficiency (LEP) status not less than once every 3 years

 Headquarters and Contact Information for Title I, Part D Programs